EmmanuelMsafiri1992/BellNews2025/NANO-PI-INSTRUCTIONS.md

 # 🚀 Nano Pi Deployment Instructions

+## 🔧 ARCHITECTURE FIX
+**IMPORTANT**: The `exec format error` was caused by platform conflicts.
+All `--platform=linux/arm64` specifications have been removed to let Docker auto-detect ARM64.

 ## Quick Commands for Nano Pi

 After you `git pull` the latest changes, run these commands on your Nano Pi: